ZTMY0/PongGameRemake/README.md

 - [Credits](#credits)

 ## Installation
-To run this game, you need to have the Raylib library installed.
-Follow these steps to set up the project:
+To run this game, Follow these steps to set up the project:

 1. **Clone the Repository**:
    ```bash